SteniTK/todo-react/README.md

 - [ ] Change stateless class components to function components to boost performance
 - [x] Remove ref node for input (uncontrolled component) and change to state(controlled component event)

+## CSS bugs:
+- [ ] text length too long is getting hidden
+- [ ] on mobile view, the modal buttons are overflowing

 ----
 ## Available Scripts